SciSharp/BotSharp-UI/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open

+# or start the server with different .env
+npm run dev -- --mode botsharp
 ```

 You can override the `.env` values by creating a local env file named `.env.local` if needed.